alexrusin/nextjs-better-auth-cognito/README.md

-# Task Manager with Better Auth & AWS Cognito
+# Next.js Authentication with Better Auth & AWS Cognito

 A modern, full-stack task management application built with Next.js, Better Auth, and AWS Cognito for secure authentication.
 This project demonstrates enterprise-grade authentication patterns with role-based access control (RBAC) and MongoDB integration.